glouppe/info8002-large-scale-data-systems/lecture9.md

 # Kademlia

+Kademlia is a peer-to-peer hash table with **provable** consistency and performance in a fault-prone environment.

 - Configuration information spreads automatically as a side-effect of key look-ups (gossiping).
 - Nodes have enough knowledge and flexibility to route queries through low-latency paths.
 - Asynchronous queries to avoid timeout delays from failed nodes.